laurikari/exfilguard/README.md

 4. Allowed requests are proxied upstream with pooled TCP/TLS clients; denied requests receive a 403 and a structured log entry.

+## Limitations

+- WebSocket and HTTP/1.1 Upgrade flows are not supported; upstream `101 Switching Protocols` responses are rejected rather than tunneled.

 ### TLS inspection vs. pass-through

 Each policy rule declares whether ExfilGuard bumps TLS: